splunk/public-o11y-docs/gdi/get-data-in/rum/android/add-mapping-file.rst

 When you set the ``minifyEnabled`` property to true in your Android application source code, your build process minifies, optimizes, and obfuscates the code and generates a single mapping file, ``mapping.txt``.
 This mapping file contains the information Splunk RUM needs to convert stack traces containing obfuscated classes and filenames back into a human readable form.
 This conversion is called deobfuscation in Android.

-Deobfuscation is available for Android application crashes only.

  .. note::
     Make sure that the mapping file you upload to Splunk RUM matches the binary you deploy to production.
 To ensure this, the best practice is to integrate the ``splunk-rum`` usage into your CI pipeline so that whenever you re-build your Android application, you also re-upload its mapping file.